-RELATING TO TAXATION -- SALES AND USE TAXES -- LIABILITY AND COMPUTATION
+RELATING TO TAXATION - SALES AND USE TAXES - LIABILITY AND COMPUTATION

-This act would exempt the trade-in value of pickup trucks under six thousand pounds
+- 1 This act would provide for an exemption from the sales tax for the trade-in value of

-(6,000 lbs.) gross weight used exclusively for personal use from sales tax.
+- 2 pickup trucks.

-This act would take effect upon passage.
+- 3 This act would take effect upon passage.

-LC000275
+LC003608